sandeep026/Direct-single-shooting-optimal-control/README.md

 # Known issues

 Although for simple problems this methods well, for more complex systems with higher nonlinearities it has been known to cause convergence issues for the solver.
 This is beacause the nonlinearity gets accumulated for every subsequent state when they are expressed as a function of the control input.
 As a result, Newton method based solvers like IPOPT which uses linearization at each iteration struggles with convergence due to poor approximation.

+# References

+[^1]: Conway, B. A. and K. Larson (1998).
+Collocation versus differential inclusion in direct optimization.
+Journal of Guidance, Control, and Dynamics, 21(5), 780–785